Forklift Truck Training

 - Refresher training:- This training is for operators that have been previously trained and hold a basic operators certificate.
 This should be carried out at set intervals, as described in the company risk assessment for forklift truck operation.

 - Conversion courses:- This course is aimed at anyone who has a certificate for a forklift truck and wishes to operate a different type of forklift.
-Most conversion courses take one day.
+Most conversion courses are one day in duration.
+However, in some cases i.e. converting to reach trucks from counterbalance trucks may require more time due to its unconventional steering.

 All course lengths depend on the number and experience of the trainees.